TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-release-ready.md

 * Need to use a Storybook "fullscreen" `layout` to have access to the full width
 * Custom render method that wraps `VirtualSpreadsheet` with an `AutoSizer` set up to fill the available width while using a fixed height
 * "Full Screen" is the same but with both width and height controlled by the `AutoSizer`
+* I switched to using the "Full Width" story for the `react-spreadsheet` landing page

 {% include candid-image.html src="/assets/images/infinisheet/storybook-full-width-spreadsheet.png" alt="Storybook with Full Width Spreadsheet" %}